gabbeboo/canvas_quizbank_parser/README.md

 # Quizbank-parser

 Quizbank parser is a simple python script that takes a markdown file as input and converts it to a QTI-zip file that can be imported to Canvas as a quizbank.
 The markdown file should contain questions and alternatives in a specific format.
+Feel free to fork and improve on this, it has a lot of limitations and bugs at the moment.

 ## Usage